 Animation by Stellenbosch-based Jincom Publishing

-CISL’s Cape Town team produced 'South Africa 2035', a 10-minute animated film that paints a picture of a plausibly hopeful future.
+The Cambridge Institute for Sustainability Leadership (CISL)’s Cape Town team produced 'South Africa 2035', a 10-minute animated film that paints a picture of a plausibly hopeful future.
 It is a future where electricity is cheap even while carbon is quite heavily taxed, where the gap between rich and poor has been narrowed, political and corporate power devolved and smart investments in education and renewable technologies have ensured a more equitable and prosperous life for all.

 The film is inspired by a memorable live-format discussion at a side event of COP 17 in Durban in December 2011 between two CISL Senior Associates, development economist Anton Cartwright and the late Peet Du Plooy.